-To determine whether you have periodontitis and how severe it is, your dentist may:
+To tell whether you have periodontitis and how severe it is, your dentist may:

-- Review your medical history to identify any factors that could be contributing to your symptoms, such as smoking or taking certain medications that cause dry mouth.
+- Review your medical history to identify any factors that could be linked to your symptoms.
+Examples include smoking or taking certain medicines that cause dry mouth.

 - Examine your mouth to look for plaque and tartar buildup and check for easy bleeding.

-- Take dental X-rays to check for bone loss in areas where your dentist observes deeper pocket depths.
+- Take dental X-rays to check for bone loss in areas where your dentist sees deeper pockets.

 If periodontitis isn't advanced, treatment may involve less invasive procedures, including:

 - Scaling.
-Scaling removes tartar and bacteria from your tooth surfaces and beneath your gums.
-It may be performed using instruments, a laser or an ultrasonic device.
+Scaling removes tartar and bacteria from your tooth surfaces and below your gumline.
+It may be done using instruments, a laser or an ultrasonic device.

 - Antibiotics.
 Topical or oral antibiotics can help control bacterial infection.
-Topical antibiotics can include antibiotic mouth rinses or insertion of gels containing antibiotics in the space between your teeth and gums or into pockets after deep cleaning.
-However, oral antibiotics may be necessary to completely eliminate infection-causing bacteria.
+Topical antibiotics can include antibiotic mouth rinses or putting gel containing an antibiotic into gum pockets.
+Sometimes oral antibiotics are needed to get of bacteria that cause infections.

-If you have advanced periodontitis, treatment may require dental surgery, such as:
+If you have advanced periodontitis, you may need dental surgery, such as:

-- Flap surgery (pocket reduction surgery).
-Your periodontist makes tiny incisions in your gum so that a section of gum tissue can be lifted back, exposing the roots for more effective scaling and root planing.
-Because periodontitis often causes bone loss, the underlying bone may be recontoured before the gum tissue is sutured back in place.
-After you heal, it's easier to clean these areas and maintain healthy gum tissue.
+- Flap surgery, also called pocket reduction surgery.
+Your periodontist makes cuts in your gums to carefully fold back the tissue.
+This exposes the tooth roots for more effective scaling and root planing.
+Because periodontitis often causes bone loss, the underlying bone may be reshaped before the gum tissue is stitched back in place.
+After you heal, it's easier to clean the areas around your teeth and maintain healthy gum tissue.

 - Bone grafting.
-This procedure is performed when periodontitis has destroyed the bone surrounding your tooth root.
-The graft may be composed of small fragments of your own bone, or the bone may be synthetic or donated.
+This procedure is performed when periodontitis destroys the bone around your tooth root.
+The graft may be made from small bits of your own bone, or the bone may be made of artificial material or donated.
 The bone graft helps prevent tooth loss by holding your tooth in place.
 It also serves as a platform for the regrowth of natural bone.

 - Guided tissue regeneration.
 This allows the regrowth of bone that was destroyed by bacteria.
-In one approach, your dentist places a special piece of biocompatible fabric between existing bone and your tooth.
-The material prevents unwanted tissue from entering the healing area, allowing bone to grow back instead.
+In one approach, your dentist places a special type of fabric between existing bone and your tooth.
+The material prevents unwanted tissue from growing into the healing area, allowing bone to grow back instead.